Non-steroidal preventer inhalers in brief

-Over time non-steroidal inhalers can become unsuitable for some people.
-If you feel like it's not working, or you feel unwell, or your asthma symptoms are worse it's important that you tell your GP or asthma nurse.
+If you feel like your non-steroidal inhaler is not working, or you feel unwell, or your asthma symptoms are worse it's important that you tell your GP or asthma nurse.

 How often do you need to take your non-steroidal inhaler?

 Non-steroidal inhalers need to be taken regularly every day for them to have an effect on the inflammation.
 However, they need to be taken more often than steroid based preventers - up to three or four times a day on a regular basis.
 If you've been prescribed a non-steroidal inhaler, your GP or asthma nurse will tell you how often you need to take it.

 With any asthma preventer medicine it's very important to get into a good routine of taking it as prescribed and discussed with your GP or asthma nurse.
 Find out how you can get into good habits taking your preventer inhaler.